department-of-veterans-affairs/vets-website/_disability/6-agentorange-navy-coast-guard.md

 ### How it works

-If you served on one of the vessels listed as contaminated with Agent Orange, VA will forego the normal requirement that you prove an illness related to Agent Orange began during or was worsened by your military service when you apply for benefits.
+If you served on one of the vessels listed as exposed to Agent Orange, and have a disease listed above, VA will presume that your disease isrelated to Agent Orange exposure in service.

 If you don’t currently have an Agent Orange related disability, you and your family may still participate in the Agent Orange Health registry.